 Despite the overall solidity, there was one important part of the griffin build that suffered from low part quality.
 The 1x2 brick with technic axle connector did not grip to the axle, which meant that the head popped off very easily.
 When I replaced this with a Lego brick from my connection, it worked fine.
 The Enlighten brick will not hold any axle and is only useful for greebling.

 Aside from that, I might have been making a very well-designed fan creation with Lego bricks, a few of which were older or somewhat worn out.
 Of the three Enlighten sets I have tried, this one is definitely the best value and the one I recommend the most.
 Its minifigures may not be as unique or impressive, but the parts and designs are better.
-For $12, you will get two fantasy creatures, both of which are as good as the main attraction of a $20 Lego set:
+For $14 or less (the price tends to fluctuate), you will get two fantasy creatures, both of which are as good as the main attraction of a $20 Lego set: